The 'sweet spot' of Wall Street's playground is shrinking

 Sales of homes in Wall Street’s playground that cost between $1 million and $5 million fell 24% year-over-year in the third quarter, according to a report by Douglas Elliman Real Estate.

-Jonathan Miller, CEO of the real-estate appraisal firm Miller Samuel, said this price range is the “sweet spot” of the market, according to The Real Deal.
+Jonathan Miller, CEO of real estate appraisal firm Miller Samuel, said this price range is the “sweet spot” of the market, according to The Real Deal.
 The cluster did not have the largest share of sales, however, with most buyers still choosing homes that cost $1 million or less.

 Because Douglas Elliman’s report is one quarter’s data, it’s impossible to draw any definitive conclusions on a trend.
 But this could be an early effect of Wall Street’s falling profits, bonuses, and headcounts this year.

-The so-called Hamptons sweet spot was the only segment of the market where prices fell year-over-year in Q3.
-They jumped 29% on the luxury end — vacation homes costing more than $5 million.
+The so-called Hamptons “sweet spot” was the only segment of the market where prices fell year-over-year in Q3.
+They jumped 29% on the luxury end where vacation homes cost more than $5 million.

 That’s in clear contrast to Manhattan, where the luxury end of the market has cooled.
-Across Manhattan, prospective homebuyers pushed back against expensive prices, prompting sellers to offer more concessions, like one month rent-free.
+Across Manhattan, prospective homebuyers pushed back against expensive prices, prompting sellers to offer more concessions like one month of free rent.

 NOW WATCH: What it’s like to take the ‘Uber of seaplanes’ from NYC to the Hamptons